openearth/hydro-engine/README.md

 > pip install hydroengine
 ```

 Once the package is installed, you can use ```hydroengine``` command to download input data needed for your hydrological model.

-Then, data can be queried using the following commands:
+Upstream catchments, rivers and various raster variables can be queried using following commands:

 ```
 > hydroengine region.json --get-catchments catchments.json